MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 1. In the app's registration screen, click on the **Certificates & secrets** blade in the left to open the page where we can generate secrets and upload certificates.
 1. In the **Client secrets** section, click on **New client secret**:
-   - Type a key description (for instance `app secret`),
+   - Type a key description - for example, `app secret`.
-   - Select one of the available key durations (e.g., **In 2 years**) as per your security concerns.
+   - Select one of the available key durations as per your security concerns - for example, **In 2 years**.
    - The generated key value is displayed when you click the **Add** button.
 Copy the generated value for use in the steps later.
-   - You'll need this key later in your code's configuration files.
+   - You need this key later in your code's configuration files.
 This key value isn't displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.

 #### Configure the web app (java-spring-webapp-auth-b2c) to use your app registration